When Can I Enroll In a Medicare Advantage Plan?

-In order to sign up for a Medicare Advantage, you must be enrolled in Original Medicare (Medicare Part A and Part B).
-Learn when you can enroll in Original Medicare.
+To sign up for a Medicare Advantage Plan, you must first be enrolled in Original Medicare (Medicare Part A and Part B).

 Initial Enrollment Period (New to Medicare)

-If you request to join a plan before your Medicare starts: Your plan coverage starts the same day as when your Medicare starts.
+If you request to join a plan before your Original Medicare starts, your Medicare Advantage plan coverage will start the same day as your Original Medicare starts.

-If you request to join a plan after your Medicare starts: Your plan coverage starts the first of the month after the plan gets your request.
+If you request to join a plan after your Medicare starts, your coverage starts the first of the month after the plan gets your request.

 Medicare Annual Enrollment Period (AEP)

-While the name seems to indicate you can sign up for Medicare during this period, the Annual Enrollment Period is a time for beneficiaries to make changes to their current coverage.
-Someone may want to change their coverage because their needs change or because their current plan increases costs or changes benefits offered.
+While the name indicates you can sign up for Original Medicare during this period, the Annual Enrollment Period is a time for beneficiaries to make changes to their current coverage.
+Someone may want to change their coverage because their needs change or because their current plan increases costs or changes the benefits offered.
 During the period from October 15 to December 7, you can:

 - Change from a Medicare Advantage Plan to Original Medicare or vice versa